jared-s-anderson/Team04Project/README.md

 This program was coded in VScode with various extensions including the Microsoft Python extension and Pygame.
 It was written in the Python programming language using version 3.9.1.

-An auomatically correct awnswer can be set by setting cheatAns in GAME_VARIABLES to an integer.
+An automatically correct awnswer can be set by setting cheatAns in GAME_VARIABLES to an integer.
 It can be disabled by setting to 0.
 Likewise you can set your starting level with the level variable.

 ### Additional libraries
 * random
+* pytmx

 ### Asset Credits
 * [LuizMelo](https://luizmelo.itch.io/monsters-creatures-fantasy)